herbrandhofker/loginauth/README.md

 # LoginAuth Project

-A web application built with Golang, HTMX, PostgreSQL, and TailwindCSS.
+A web application built with Golang, HTMX, PostgreSQL, and TailwindCSS featuring user authentication with both traditional login and Google OAuth.

 ## Tech Stack